Breast and Cervical Cancer Program

-- Pregnancy related care is offered at all health centers, call a health center near you for more information.
+- Pregnancy-related care is offered at all health centers, call a health center near you for more information.

-- Refugee Health Services provide screening for newly arrived refugees (within 90 days of arrival) for chronic diseases, communicable diseases and impairments.
+- Refugee Health Services provide screening for newly arrived refugees (within 90 days of arrival) for chronic diseases, communicable diseases, and impairments.
 Any abnormalities are evaluated and treated or referred for treatment.
 DeKalb County Board of Health provides education and an introduction to all services.

 Tobacco use prevention

 - Educates the community on the health effects of tobacco use, secondhand smoke, and how to eliminate it from our environment.
-Also, provides referral to cessation resources within DeKalb County.
+Also, provides a referral to cessation resources within DeKalb County.

 - Call 404-294-3700 for more information.